 Waco is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Waco is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waco who work in office and administrative support (14.64%), sales jobs (10.39%), and food service (8.72%).
+Overall, Waco is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Waco who work in office and administrative support (11.87%), sales jobs (10.92%), and teaching (8.07%).

-The per capita income in Waco in 2010 was $18,623, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $74,492 for a family of four.
+The per capita income in Waco in 2018 was $23,126, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,504 for a family of four.
 However, Waco contains both very wealthy and poor people as well.

-Waco is a very ethnically-diverse city.
+Waco is an extremely ethnically-diverse city.
 The people who call Waco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waco residents report their race to be White, followed by Black or African-American.
 Waco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.70% of the city’s residents.
-Important ancestries of people in Waco include Irish, English, Scottish, and French.
+People of Hispanic or Latino origin account for 31.77% of the city’s residents.
+Important ancestries of people in Waco include German, Irish, English, Italian, and French.

 The most common language spoken in Waco is English.
 Other important languages spoken here include Spanish and Chinese.